huangeddie/style-transfer-quality/README.md

 ## About
 Performs style transfer by using a neural network to discriminate between the style image features and the generated image features.
 Results yield higher quality transfers than contemporary methods.

 There is also a PyTorch implementation of this code in the `pytorch` branch.

+## Abstract
+Style transfer boils down to a distribution matching problem, where the generated image must match the feature distribution of the style image within the same hidden layers of the pretrained model.
+To that end, we propose using statistical moments as metrics for assessing distribution matching.
+Current style transfer methods match the feature distributions using second order statistics, which has two major limitations: 1.) they cannot match the third or higher order moments, 2.) they cannot match the non-linear relationships between the dimensions.
+We propose two new methods of style transfer that address both of these limitations respectively, and significantly increase the quality in the mid-level and high-level textures of the style transfer.

-## Style representation comparisons
+## Comparisons
 ![style representation](imgs/style_rep.png)

 ## Example usage
-See the `main.py` for all argument options.

 #### Style representation
 ```python